 - Over 6,000 Calgarians provide input on a 60-year plan to accommodate over 1 million new people.

-- Focus on land use, development, and transportation changes to build up and out and improve walking, cycling, transit, and auto travel.
+- Focus on land use, development, and transportation changes to build up and out and improve travelling by walking, cycling, taking transit, and driving.

 2019 – 2022: One Calgary - Service Plans and Budgets